cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 4.2) The attacker switched infrastructure when pivoting to the first compromised service account.
 What IP address was used to authenticate as this service account?

+Searching for different IPs from Russia (attacker origin):

 ![4.2](screenshots/4.2.0.png)

 **Answer: 91.132.139.195**